 Business managers experience a high degree of emotional stress, largely due to the pressure to succeed.
 This professional group currently has the fifth highest rate of diagnosed substance use disorders, and that rate is increasing.
 High-level executives often experience difficulty in balancing their need to do their job with help for substance abuse.
 However, many drug treatment programs are specifically designed to allow executives to continue their business while in rehab.
 These programs also maintain confidentiality about their members, which is particularly important for executives.

 Drug abuse is a major problem for healthcare workers, largely due to the combination of stress, long work hours and ready access to drugs.
 It’s a particularly challenging issue for nurses, although their overall addiction rate is similar to that of the general population at about ten percent.
 However, this rate is significantly higher among nurses with emotionally taxing specialties like critical care, psychiatric care and oncology.
 The highest addiction rates are found in anesthesiology, where more than 15 percent of nurses are addicted to some type of drug.
 The availability of drugs also makes doctors in anesthesiology prone to abuse drugs.

-The Florida House Experience (FHE) offers a comprehensive range of diagnosis and treatment programs for substance abuse disorders.
+FHE Health (FHE) offers a comprehensive range of diagnosis and treatment programs for substance abuse disorders.
 Some of our programs are customized for men whose careers are a contributing factor of their addiction.
 We use a multi-phase long-term approach that includes detox and gradually decreasing levels of drug care that will eventually lead to a sober lifestyle.
 Contact us today to find out more about how we can help you work towards sobriety.